By Kelly Dent

 AWS is hailed for its top-quality security, utilizing the services of cybersecurity giant Fortinet for its Virtual Private Cloud (VPC) across the majority of availability zones on an on-demand basis.

 Azure also works with Fortinet to provide optimized security services across its data and applications, minimizing security costs when it comes to migration, while GCP uses FortiGate Next-Generation Firewall for advanced security and firewalling.

 |Authentication/Authorization||Identity and access management (IAM)||Active Directory/Active Directory Premium||Cloud IAM/ Cloud Identity-Aware proxy|

-In 2018 alone, more than 80% of large businesses went for a multi-cloud approach; 51% opted for a hybrid solution (combining public and private clouds).
+A 2022 report has in fact shown that 89% of organizations reported having a multi-cloud strategy; 80% opted for a hybrid solution (combining public and private clouds).

 Check out our exclusive database of pre-screened AWS professionals for free.